Puntsagiin Jasrai

-Puntsagiin Jasrai (Пунцагийн Жасрай; 26 November 1933 – 25 October 2007) was a Mongolian politician.
-He was the Prime Minister of Mongolia from 21 July 1992 until 19 July 1996.
+Puntsagiin Jasrai (Пунцагийн Жасрай; 26 November 1933 – 25 October 2007) was a Mongolian politician and economist.
+He was the prime minister of Mongolia from 21 July 1992 to 19 July 1996, the first democratically elected prime minister after the ratification of the 1992 Constitution.

 Education and early career

 Jasrai was born in 1933 in the sum (district) of Bugat in the Govi-Altai Province.
-In 1950, he graduated from high school in Tonkhil district of Govi-Altai Province.
-He then worked for six years as Education inspector from 1950 to 1956.
-During this time he joined the Mongolian People's Revolutionary Party (MPRP) in 1951.
-In 1961 he graduated from the Moscow Higher School of Economics with a degree in agricultural economics.
+In 1950, he graduated from high school in Tonkhil, Govi-Altai.
+He then worked for six years as an education inspector from 1950 to 1956.
+In 1951, he joined the Mongolian People's Revolutionary Party (MPRP), the sole legal party of the Mongolian People's Republic.

+In 1961, he graduated from the Moscow Higher School of Economics in the Soviet Union with a degree in agricultural economics.
 From 1970 to 1975, he served as chairman of the State Prices Committee.
-In 1973, he was elected a deputy of the State Great Khural, for the first of four times from 1973 to 1986.
-From 1976 to 1978, he was head of the planning and finance department of the MPRP Central Committee.
-In 1978, he became first deputy chairman of the State Planning Commission and in 1984, he was appointed deputy charman of the Council of Ministers.
-In 1988, he became first deputy chairman of the Council of Ministers.
-He became a candidate member of the Politburo in 1989.
+During which he was also elected a deputy to the People's Great Khural, for the first of four times, from 1973 to 1986.
+From 1976 to 1978, he was head of the Planning and Finance Department of the MPRP Central Committee.
+In 1978, he became the first deputy chairman of the State Planning Commission, and in 1984, he was appointed deputy chairman of the Council of Ministers.
+Later in 1988, he became the first deputy chairman of the Council of Ministers and subsequently, a candidate member of the Politburo in 1989.

 In the mid-1980s, Jasrai became one of Mongolia's earliest proponents of free market reforms.

-With the collapse of communist power in 1990 Jasrai resigned his government and party posts and became president of the Association of Mongolian Production and Services Cooperatives.
-In this role he was able to make several consultative visits to foreign countries where he established important contacts for the development of Mongolia's economy.
+Following the fall of communism in 1990, along with Chairman of the Council of Ministers Jambyn Batmönkh, Jasrai resigned from the government and the politburo of the MPRP and became president of the Association of Mongolian Production and Services Cooperatives.
+In this role, he made several consultative visits to foreign countries, establishing important contacts to support the development of Mongolia's economy.
 He was characterized as straightforward and honest.